Summer Bodies Are Made In The Winter

 You Can’t Out-Exercise A Bad Diet

 A very sad truth is that it’s so much easier to consume calories than it is to burn them off.
 You can easily undo an amazing workout in minutes with a couple of candy bars.
 Putting in some time each day or week to plan out your meals can help you avoid grabbing whatever’s quickest and easiest when you get hungry.
 Keep your refrigerator and cabinets stocked with healthy options.
-As well leave fresh fruit on the kitchen counter, that way you can easily grab a healthy snack.
+As well, leave fresh fruit on the kitchen counter.
+That way, you can easily grab a healthy snack.
+Read The 13 Surprising Grocery Shopping Hacks of Healthy Women before your next grocery run.
 And lastly, don’t underestimate how quickly liquid calories can add up.
 If drinking plain water is a struggle for you, add fresh lemon, lime, mint, or orange slices to spruce it up.

 Reward Your Milestones